Sakha Republic: Culture

 There are a number of museums as well.
 These include the National Fine Arts Museum of Sakha, the Museum of Local Lore and History named after E. Yaroslavsky, and the Khomus Museum and Museum of Permafrost.
-In September 2020, the Gagarin Center for Culture and Contemporary Art was opened in the Gagarin District of Yakutsk.
+In September 2020, the Gagarin Centre for Culture and Contemporary Art was opened in the Gagarin District of Yakutsk.

 The Yakuts have fully preserved their native language, which differs significantly from other Turkic languages by the presence of a layer of unique Paleo-Asiatic vocabulary.
-The Yakut language has a developed literary tradition with many styles and genres, and the ancient Sakha epic Olonkho is recognized by UNESCO as a masterpiece of the oral and intangible heritage of humanity.
+The Yakut language has a developed literary tradition with many styles and genres, and the ancient Sakha epic Olonkho is recognised by UNESCO as a masterpiece of the oral and intangible heritage of humanity.

 In the 2010s, a movie boom began in Yakutia.
 The local film industry was nicknamed "Sakhawood".